tobilobasalawu/trading-algorithm-boilerplate/README.md

   - `atrPeriod`: Number of candles used to calculate the Average True Range (ATR).
   - `stdDevPeriod`: Number of candles used to calculate the Standard Deviation.

-- **Simulations**:
+- **Simulate**:

   - `simulations`: Number of Monte Carlo simulations to run for parameter optimization.
   - `simBestBacktests`: Boolean (`true`/`false`) to enable or disable using the best backtest results for further simulations.
   - `topResultsPercentile`: Percentile of top-performing simulations to save (e.g., `90` for top 10%).
-  -
+  - `writeBacktestsToJSON`: Boolean (`true`/`false`) to enable or disable writing each backtest to a JSON file.
+  - `addToTopResults`: Boolean (`true`/`false`) to enable or disable writing the best backtests from each simulation to the `.BEST-BACKTESTS.json` file.
+  - `topResultsPercentile`: The percentile used to determine the amount of results considered as 'best'.

-- **Backtesting**:
+- **Account**:

   - `initialBalance`: Starting balance of the trading account.
   - `baseOrderValue`: Minimum amount allocated for a single trade.
   - `maxOrderValue`: Maximum allowable value for a single trade.
   - `maxConcurrentPositions`: Maximum number of open positions allowed simultaneously.

+- **Multipliers**:
   - `buyMultiplier`: Multiplier applied to entry capital for calculating trade size.
   - `bandMultiplier`: Number of standard deviations used for mean reversion triggers.

-- **Stop Loss/Take Profit**:
-  - `stoplossAtrMultiplier`: How many multiples of current ATR value the stoploss is set below buy price
+  - `stoplossAtrMultiplier`: How many multiples of current ATR value the stoploss is set below buy price.
-  - `takeprofitAtrMultiplier`: How many multiples of current ATR value the takeprofit is set above buy price
+  - `takeprofitAtrMultiplier`: How many multiples of current ATR value the takeprofit is set above buy price.
-  - `renderStoplossTakeprofit`: Boolean (`true`/`false`) to enable or disable rendering stoploss and takeprofit regions on the chart

 ### Example `config.json`